luoyetx/spider-event/README.md

 spider-event
 ============

-A simple workflow for web scraping
+A simple workflow for web crawling

 ### install